keanacobarde/todo_app/readme.md

 THIS is where you're starting to see some resistance.
 How are you going to work on that?
 What questions do you have?
 What questions will help better deepen your understanding?

+## DOCUMENTING 06/24/2021
+- What is the ERD?
+Entity Relationship Diagram.
+This is as much of a theoretical concept as it is a technical one.
+- Creating a utility function
+- UGH
+> so i forgot that when local execution contexts are spun up, the interpreter prioritizes the LOCAL MEMORY over the global memory and i think that's really important to keep in mind
+ - You learned about event listeners and why it's better than attributes.
+ - OH MY GOD IT'S NOT BEING INVOKED
+  ### 🌸 UPDATES 🌸
+  - You generalized your code.
+Utilizing the iconic renderOnDom() function, you made it DRY.
+  - You learned about eventListeners and why it's important to use them over the HTML5 attributes you implemented when your HTML was being rendered.
+- You created a start button that rendered the HTML when clicked.
+Event listeners, babey!!!